-Small, full time Reggio Emilia preschool program conveniently located in the heart of the Grand Lake / Lake Merritt area of Oakland, CA.
+Small, inclusive and diverse full time Reggio Emilia preschool program conveniently located in the heart of the Grand Lake / Lake Merritt area of Oakland, CA.

 The Children’s Workshop Oakland is a unique full day play- and project-based, Reggio-inspired preschool program offering full and part time enrollment for children ages 2-5 years old.
-We provide a nurturing, cohesive and highly responsive collaborative learning environment committed to supporting individual children of all backgrounds and ability levels in their spirited efforts to come to know more about themselves, one another and the world around them.
+We provide a nurturing, inclusive and highly responsive collaborative learning environment committed to supporting individual children of all backgrounds and ability levels in their spirited efforts to come to know more about themselves, one another and the world.

 Take a virtual tour of our historic facility

-Small class sizes of 10-12 children and low child-to-teacher ratios make it possible for an organic learning community to unfold–one in which each child’s individual abilities are respected and acknowledged.
-In an environment where both teachers and students frequently assume the interchangeable roles of “leader” and “learner,” the children–regardless of their age or developmental level–become increasingly comfortable assuming responsibility for their own learning, readily demonstrating their expertise, taking up new challenges modeled by their peers and gaining self-confidence as they become valued and sought after contributors and resident “experts” within the program.
+Small class sizes of 10-12 children and low child-to-teacher ratios make it possible for an organic learning community to unfold–one in which each child’s individual abilities are respected, acknowledged and valued.
+In an environment where both teachers and students frequently assume the interchangeable roles of “leader” and “learner,” the children–regardless of their age or developmental level–become increasingly comfortable assuming responsibility for their own learning, readily demonstrating their expertise, taking up new challenges modeled by their peers and gaining self-confidence as they become sought after contributors and resident “experts” within the program.

-Curriculum: Our Reggio-inspired curriculum transforms traditional preschool learning objectives into endless opportunities for extended inquiry through sensory exploration and ongoing project work planned and executed by the children with input from their teachers, their families and from volunteer members of the larger community.
+Responsive anti-bias and anti-racist Reggio-inspired curriculum: Our culturally attuned Reggio curriculum transforms traditional preschool learning objectives into endless opportunities for belonging, perspective taking and extended inquiry through sensory exploration and ongoing project work planned and executed by the children with input from their teachers, their families and from volunteer members of the larger community.

-Because emergent curriculum is generative–creating an ever-evolving, hands-on learning environment–it in turn fosters age-appropriate social, emotional, physical and intellectual development through the lens of the children’s own burgeoning interests and abilities.
+Because emergent curriculum is generative–creating an ever-evolving, hands-on learning environment–it in turn fosters age-appropriate social, emotional, physical and intellectual development through the lens of the children’s own burgeoning interests, questions and ideas.

 Read more about our philosophy…